What is this medicine?

 How should I use this medicine?

-Persons over 65 years old may have a stronger reaction to this medicine and need smaller doses.
+Patients over 65 years of age may have a stronger reaction and need a smaller dose.

 What side effects may I notice from receiving this medicine?